yolo-gorilla/so-you-want-to-learn-python/lessons/03-TheBasics.md

 Congratulations you just ran your first python program.
 That was easy right?

 Let's walk through what is happening under the hood.
-This is often skipped over by most courses and
+This is often skipped over by most courses and tutorials.
+### The extra stuff you don't need to know

+Your terminal (The black screen with white text) is a very direct way of working on your computer.
+In the hello world example, you ran "python" as the program that was executing with "hello.py" as the parameter.

+This is because python is an interpreted language.
+This means that it requires a program to convert your program into actual machine code (think 1s and 0s) on the fly.
+The python binary is passed the name of the file to run "hello.py".
+This is then converted to machine code and executed in your computers memory.

+When running scripts directly from the terminal as such, you need to make sure you are in the same directory as the scripts you are trying to run.
+We will get more in depth on the filesystem on later parts of this course.